Shiinoya/jam-team/README.md

 #### If you would like to upload some art..

 Please follow guidelines inside the respective art folder (eg. `/sprites`).
-There will be a README.md file with some annoying instructions :)
+There will be a README file with some annoying instructions :)

 ### Scene Canvas Size